 - How to Keep Your House Clean and Tidy

 Set the microwave for 5 minutes.
-The citrus water will produce steam making the caked on splatter really easy to remove.
+The lemon water will produce steam helping the caked on splatter to be removed easily.

 Using several tablespoons of white vinegar instead of the water mixture will also clean your microwave.

 The door easily gets just as messy as the inside walls.
-That is why it is important to make sure that you are properly cleaning the door of your microwave as well.
+That is why it is important to make sure that you are properly cleaning the door.

 If the seal of the door is greasy you can clean it off with just water and a sponge.
-When it comes to the rest of the door, use a half and half mixture of vinegar and water and a sponge to wipe it down.
+When it comes to the rest of the door, use some homemade all-purpose cleaner and a microfiber cloth to clean the microwave door.

 Using your favorite all-purpose cleaner you can clean the outside of your microwave.
 Be sure to not spray the cleaner directly on the microwave instead, spray it on your sponge or cloth.
 By spraying your sponge or cloth, you are ensuring that the cleaner doesn’t go into the vents and doesn’t end up being applied directly to the control panel.